 When 9V voltage comes to the circuit C1 will charge through the VR1 and R1 fully.

-IC1, R2, R3, and C2 are included as the astable multivibrator to generates to square Wave frequency.
+IC1, R2, R3, and C2 are included as the astable multivibrator to generate square wave frequency.
 Then, send the signal from pin 3 of IC1 to the trigger.

 Which uses the Time-on of the wave as a signal of the trigger, the pin 14 of IC2(Input pin).